xChrisYe/SCC_413_ECG/README.md

 # SCC_413_ECG
 SCC_413 assignment about ECG-classification

-each file will process import data, tarin, evaluate, plot step for MLP, CNN, LSTM model respectively.
+each file will process importing data, tarining, evaluateing, plotting these 4 steps for MLP, CNN, LSTM model respectively.